 The aim of the online Masters of Arts in Criminal Justice program is to broaden the perspective of those already in the Criminal Justice profession or those seeking a mastery of the major works and theories of criminology, policing, corrections, judicial studies, quantitative research methods and policy analysis.
 The courses provide a general survey of the field, covering research methods, causes of crime and analyses of the police, courts and the correctional system.

 Students complete four (4) courses from any of the course selections above.
 Students must pass both sections of the CRJ Qualifying Exam before they are allowed to enroll in CRJ 730, Policy Analysis in Criminal Justice.

-Students must pass the two Qualifying Exams before enrolling in Policy Analysis in Criminal Justice.
-To complete a Criminal Justice Specialization
+Students must pass two Qualifying Exams before enrolling in Policy Analysis in Criminal Justice to complete a specialization in Criminal Justice.